 Places we go when the heart is open includes love, lovelessness, heartbreak, trust, self-trust, betrayal, defensiveness, flooding and hurt.

 Places we go when life is good.
-Joy, happiness, calm, contentment, gratitude, foreboding joy, relief, and tranquility.
+We have joy, happiness, calm, contentment, gratitude, foreboding joy, relief, and tranquility.

 Places we go when we feel wronged include anger, contempt, disgust, dehumanization, hate, and self-righteousness.